-#3 Updated by riafarov almost 2 years ago
+#3 Updated by riafarov over 3 years ago

 I guess we should convert it to the epic and schedule first parts to the next sprint.
 In general, if one person will spend 2 full weeks on that, we will be able to fulfill acceptance criteria.
 And for sure next sprint(s) is a good idea not to get stuck in test fixing phase again...

-#11 Updated by okurz almost 2 years ago
+#11 Updated by okurz over 3 years ago

 I like the idea of a saga however what I think would be even better if we find a new saga instead which does not prescribe a technical solution, e.g. does not mention YCP but rather something about workflows, team compositions, new focus areas, improvement of product development workflows related to the yast team etc. If you think we only need a saga because a subticket is an epic: I don't have a problem with using epic on multiple levels, we already do that in other cases as well.
 So it could very well be something like: saga -> epic -> epic -> story

-#15 Updated by okurz over 1 year ago
+#15 Updated by okurz about 3 years ago

 - Status changed from New to Blocked